-34. Press All Fit and Start Fit to start source localization.
+35. Press All Fit and Start Fit to start source localization.
 It becomes apparent that source localization with the individual FEM model leads to more inferior solutions compared to the 4-shell ellipsoidal model.

-35. Bring up the individual MRI by pressingA on your keyboard.
+A on your keyboard.
 We now see that both sources are located in Heschl's gyrus.